-We have audited the financial statements for the year ended on 30 September 2019 of Jubii Europe N.V. (the Company) based in Haarlem.
-The financial statements include the consolidated financial statements and the company financial statements.
+We have audited the financial statements for the year ended 30 September 2020 of Jubii Europe N.V. (the Company) based in Haarlem.

-The consolidated financial statements comprise:
+The financial statements comprise:

-- 1 the consolidated statement of financial position as at 30 September 2019; - 2 the following consolidated statements for the year ended on 30 September 2019: the statements of comprehensive income, cash flows and shareholders' equity; and - 3 the notes comprising a summary of the significant accounting policies and other explanatory information.
+- 1 the statement of financial position as at 30 September 2020; - 2 the following statements for the year ended 30 September 2020: the statements of comprehensive income, cash flows and shareholders' equity; and - 3 the notes comprising a summary of the significant accounting policies and other explanatory information.